 - Neatly avoided in Ender's Shadow; the intelligence of Battle School kids are measured by how close they can come to scoring perfectly on an impossible test, and the gap between Ender and Bean is 0.005%, which is a huge gap at their end of the curve.
 And even at that, the test doesn't really define a child as smart, only having the potential for smartness.

 - Played with in a short story by Poul Anderson called Turning Point, about a human expedition stumbling across a planet of incredibly intelligent stone age aliens (they never needed a civilization).
-One person wonders what is their average IQ, and another says: Meaningless.
-Beyond 180 or so, the scale breaks down.
-How can you measure an intelligence so much greater than your own?
+When one person wonders what their average IQ is, another simply states that the existing scale breaks down well below such values.

 - Janine Kishi from the Babysitters Club series is supposed to have an IQ of 196.
 Since she's a minor character, this is mostly revealed through her use of Spock Speak, her apparent lack of friends, and the fact that she owns a computer.
 Also some offhand mentions of her taking courses at the local college.

 - Artemis Fowl (from the books of the same name) is said to have one of the highest tested IQs in Europe, apparently somewhere around 200.

 - Also, Opal Koboi is said to have an IQ of over 300.
 Justified by the fact that she got this score on a fairy IQ test, where it is apparently plausible.